 About the Undergraduate Advisors

-There are four full-time academic counselors in the Undergraduate Advising Office who assist students in understanding the processes and requirements for completing a bachelor's degree in Music.
+There are five full-time academic counselors in the Undergraduate Advising Office who assist students in understanding the processes and requirements for completing a bachelor's degree in Music.

 When you visit our office, you may speak with any of the advisors.
 We are all knowledgeable about the degrees offered in the COM and University requirements and resources.